drbean/edit/jeffreykuo/Send_thermal_pad.md

 ## Characterization

-The chemical structure analysis of the silicone resins was carried out by Fourier Transform Infrared (FTIR) spectroscopy using an FTS-1000 Infrared Spectrometer (Bio-Rad Digilab) in the frequency range of 4000-600 cm^-1^ in transmittance mode.
+The chemical structure analysis of the silicone resins was carried out by means of Fourier Transform Infrared (FTIR) spectroscopy using an FTS-1000 Infrared Spectrometer (Bio-Rad Digilab) in the frequency range of 4000-600 cm^-1^ in transmittance mode.
 Specimens were prepared using